mermaid-js/mermaid/docs/contributing/contributing.md

 >
 > The `docs` folder will be automatically generated when committing to `packages/mermaid/src/docs` and **should not** be edited manually.

-It is located in the [`packages/mermaid/src/docs`](https://github.com/mermaid-js/mermaid/tree/develop/packages/mermaid/src/docs) folder.
+Documentation is located in the [`packages/mermaid/src/docs`](https://github.com/mermaid-js/mermaid/tree/develop/packages/mermaid/src/docs) folder.
 Just pick the right section and start typing.

 The contents of [mermaid.js.org](https://mermaid.js.org/) are based on the docs from the `master` branch.
 Updates committed to the `master` branch are reflected in the [Mermaid Docs](https://mermaid.js.org/) once published.